collab-uniba/speech-translation-tools/README.md

 As per Google Translate, this is a ***paid*** service.
 A valid API key can be obtained from the [Google developer console](https://console.developers.google.com), enabling the Translate API and providing correct billing info.
 Then, paste the valid key in the `GOOGLE.txt` file.

 As per Microsoft Bing Translator, instead, this is a ***free*** service (up to 2M characters per month).
-A valid API key can be obtained for free upong registering one's app on [Windows Azure Marketplace](https://datamarket.azure.com/dataset/bing/microsofttranslator).
+A valid API key can be obtained for free upon registering your app on [Windows Azure Marketplace](https://datamarket.azure.com/dataset/bing/microsofttranslator).
 Then, paste the obtained _clientID_ and _clientSecret_ into the `BING.txt` file.